nikitaDanilenko/pubquiz-server/Readme.md

 1. Clone this repository.

-1. Given that Haskell and Cabal are installed, call `cabal install`.
+1. Given that Haskell and Stack are installed, call `stack install`.
-   This will install the program in the corresponding Cabal folder.
+   This will install the program in the corresponding folder usually used by Stack.
-   If you are using a sandbox, the executable will be located in the sandboxes `bin` folder.

 1. Run the program with parameters.